 At the hotel

 Spa with sauna and steam room, swimming pools, restaurants, bar, crèche, kids club, gym, tennis court, boutique, gardens, DVD library, free WiFi.
-In rooms: flatscreen TV, radio, minibar, slippers, bathrobes, free WiFi, Aniah toiletries.
+In rooms: Smart TV, minibar, slippers, bathrobes, free WiFi, designer toiletries.
 Suites are stocked with Acqua di Parma products; they also have espresso machines, DVD players and mini stereos.

 Our favourite rooms

 Rooms are simply furnished in cool hues, with minimal extras.
 Terrace Garden View rooms have a small private terrace overlooking a sloping lawn; interconnecting options are also available in this category.
 They aren't true suites, but we love the open-plan Kyma Suites, which have private terraces that lead onto a shared lawn overlooking the sea, and private rooftop terraces – perfect for an al fresco meal or romantic candlelit soiree.
 In the main building there are also one- and two-bedroom suites with separate lounges (some with private balconies), ideal for larger family groups.

 Take your pick from five freshwater swimming pools, both indoors and out.
 Shaded by olive trees and white awnings in high season, and surrounded by club-style double day beds, the family-friendly, black slate-lined main pool is a lovely spot to pass the day (especially with a drink in hand).
 There's a shallow, well-shaded freshwater splash pool especially for babies and toddlers too.
 In the adults-only spa area, there's an eye-catching outdoor infinity pool with plenty of pairs of sun loungers, as well as an indoor pool.
 Plus, there's an extra, single-depth infinity pool is located in the gardens.